-In partnership with Harvesters: The Community Food Network, the Kansas City Public Library announces its annual Food for Fines Week from October 20–29, 2017.
+In partnership with Harvesters: The Community Food Network, the Kansas City Public Library announces its annual Food for Fines Week from Friday, Oct.
+19 through Sunday, Oct.
+28.

 During this period, Library patrons are encouraged to bring undamaged and unexpired boxed or canned non-perishable food items to any Library location.
 Each single food item will be applied as a $1 credit toward the reduction of existing overdue fines.

-All food will be donated to Harvesters, Kansas City's only food bank—established in 1979 and currently networking with 620 nonprofit agencies throughout a 26-county direct service area that includes assistance for emergency food pantries, soup kitchens, homeless shelters, children's homes, homes for the mentally disabled, and shelters for battered persons.
+All food will be donated to Harvesters, Kansas City's largest area food bank —established in 1979 and currently networking with 620 nonprofit agencies throughout a 26-county direct service area that includes assistance for emergency food pantries, soup kitchens, homeless shelters, children's homes, homes for the mentally disabled, and shelters for battered persons.